hms-dbmi/viv/tutorial/README.md

 > In our experience, tile sizes of 512x512 and 1024x1024 (default) work well.
 Viv can only handle square tiles.
 For more information
 > see the [docs](https://github.com/glencoesoftware/bioformats2raw#performance).

-The next step is to convert this raw output to a usable OMETIFF pyramid:
+The next step is to convert this "raw" output to an OME-TIFF.

 ```bash
 $ raw2ometiff n5_tile_directory/ LuCa-7color_Scan1.ome.tif